Wandmalfarbe/pandoc-latex-template/README.md

 ### Custom Template Variables

-This template defines some new variables to control the appearance of the title page.
+This template defines some new variables to control the appearance of the resulting PDF document.
 The existing template variables from pandoc are all supported and their documentation can be found in [the pandoc manual](https://pandoc.org/MANUAL.html#variables-for-latex).

 - `titlepage` (defaults to `false`)